lrcouto/ft_printf/README.md

 # ft_printf

 This is a recoding of the printf function, made as an assignment at Escola 42 - São Paulo.
-It works with the c, x, X, p, i, d, s and % conversions, and with 0 and - width flags, as well as . precision values,
+It works with the c, x, X, p, i, d, s and % conversions, and with 0 and - width flags, as well as . precision values.

 # Structure: